 In the past year, one of the major issues to come to the standards committee has been the odor of soaps, creams, candles, and various other items that in some cases have vapors that irritate some people.
-This is an ongoing concern and the Standards Committee has worked to tighten and clarify our guide lines and rules.
+This is an ongoing concern

 In the past year we have been seeing more and more items that use computer controlled milling and/or printing to produce three dimensional objects.
 Is the member actually making something or just reproducing an item from another source?
-We have carefully weighed the amount of work and skill provided by the member to the computer sourced contribution.
+We have carefully weighed the amount of work and skill provided by